Stanley Smith - WW2 Veterans - Mickey Strand - Veterans Series

 Yes is the simple answer to the question.
 Each appointment is set up as an individual session.
 Group sessions have been set up when I visited a senior living facility or many of the California Veterans Homes.

-U.S. NAVY Shipfitter Third Class World War II and Korean War Stanley S. Smith was born in Bellflower, California, on December 4, 1925.
-He graduated from high school in 1943 and joined the Navy on April 7, 1943.
-After boot camp, Stanley attended the Shipfitter Instruction Apprentice School at the Navy Yard in Philadelphia.
-A ship fitter is an enlisted Sailor or civilian who works with high-tensile, high-yield strength steel materials.
-It had the Navy rating badge with two crossed hammers.
-Shipfitters fabricate, assemble, and erect all structural parts of a ship and coordinate all fixed-tank work on submarines and ships.
-They use heavy machinery such as plate planners, shears, punches, drill presses, bending rolls, bending slabs, plate bevelers, saws, presses, and angle rolls.
-These craftsmen perform grinding, drilling, and fit-up operations on submarines and surface crafts.
-For most shipfitting, men crouched and sprawled on their hands and knees to fix leaking pipes and re-fit various plating across the ship, lifting heavy objects and generally maintaining both the outside and inside hull soundness.
-As the vessels experienced damage, shipfitters became increasingly in high demand and valuable aboard a ship.
+United States Navy Shipfitter (Repair) Petty Officer 3rd Class (SF3) World War II - Korean War Stanley S. Smith was born in Bellflower, California, on December 4, 1925.
+He graduated from high school in 1943 and was inducted into the Navy on April 7 of that year.
+After Bootcamp, Stanly attended the Shipfitter Instruction Apprentice School at the Navy Yard in Philadelphia.
+A ship fitter is an enlisted Sailor or civilian who works with high-tensile, high-yield-strength steel.
+The Navy rating badge for this rating features two crossed hammers.
+Shipfitters fabricate, assemble, and erect all structural parts of a ship and coordinate fixed-tank work on submarines and ships.
+They use heavy machinery, including plate planners, shears, punches, drill presses, bending rolls, bending slabs, plate bevelers, saws, presses, and angle rolls.
+These craftsmen perform grinding, drilling, and fit-up operations on submarines and surface ships.
+For most shipfitting, men crouched and sprawled on their hands and knees to fix leaking pipes and re-fit various plating across the ship, lifting heavy objects and generally maintaining the soundness of both the exterior and interior hulls.
+As the vessel sustained damage, shipfitters became increasingly in demand and valuable aboard the ship.
 Often, these varied jobs took shipfitters across multiple decks and levels of the ship.
-During his service, Stanley served aboard three ships: the USS Rocky Mountain (AGC 3), the Command Ship of Commander, 5th Amphibious Force, and the Pacific Fleet; the USS Vulcan (AR 5), a repair ship operating in the Mediterranean Sea, providing support for the repair of damaged vessels; and onboard the USS Harris (APA 2), an attack transport ship.
-Shipfitter (Repair) Petty Officer 3rd Class (SF3) Stanley S. Smith was honorably discharged on December 23, 1945, after two years of active duty service.
-He was awarded the Philippine Liberation Medal, the World War II Victory Medal, and the Asiatic-Pacific Campaign Medal.
-After Stanley's service, he became a firefighter in Riverside, California.
-He was married to Roberta, and they had four children.
-Stanley also worked as a welder for Union Carbide and Masonite and owned a motel in Laytonville, CA, along with a laundromat and a walnut grove in Chico, California.
+During his Naval service, Stanly served aboard three ships, including USS Rocky Mountain (AGC-3), the command ship of Commander, 5th Amphibious Force, Pacific Fleet.
+He also worked aboard USS Vulcan (AR-5), a repair ship operating in the Mediterranean Sea, providing support for the repair of damaged vessels.
+SF3 Smith also served aboard USS Harris (APA-2), an attack transport ship.
+Shipfitter (Repair) Petty Officer 3rd Class (SF3) Stanley S. Smith was honorably discharged on December 23, 1945, following two years of active-duty service.
+He received the Philippine Liberation Medal, the World War II Victory Medal, and the Asiatic-Pacific Campaign Medal.
+After his service, Stanley became a firefighter in Riverside, California.
+He was married to Roberta M. Smith, and they had four children.
+Stanley also worked as a welder for Union Carbide and Masonite, owned a motel in Laytonville, CA, and operated a laundromat and a walnut grove in Chico, California.

 mickey,strand,photograph,nikon,Z8,REdding,portrait,VPS,veteran,CALVET

-U.S. NAVY Shipfitter Third Class World War II and Korean War Stanley S. Smith was born in Bellflower, California, on December 4, 1925.
-He graduated from high school in 1943 and joined the Navy on April 7, 1943.
-After boot camp, Stanley attended the Shipfitter Instruction Apprentice School at the Navy Yard in Philadelphia.
-A ship fitter is an enlisted Sailor or civilian who works with high-tensile, high-yield strength steel materials.
-It had the Navy rating badge with two crossed hammers.
-Shipfitters fabricate, assemble, and erect all structural parts of a ship and coordinate all fixed-tank work on submarines and ships.
-They use heavy machinery such as plate planners, shears, punches, drill presses, bending rolls, bending slabs, plate bevelers, saws, presses, and angle rolls.
-These craftsmen perform grinding, drilling, and fit-up operations on submarines and surface crafts.
-For most shipfitting, men crouched and sprawled on their hands and knees to fix leaking pipes and re-fit various plating across the ship, lifting heavy objects and generally maintaining both the outside and inside hull soundness.
-As the vessels experienced damage, shipfitters became increasingly in high demand and valuable aboard a ship.
+United States Navy Shipfitter (Repair) Petty Officer 3rd Class (SF3) World War II - Korean War Stanley S. Smith was born in Bellflower, California, on December 4, 1925.
+He graduated from high school in 1943 and was inducted into the Navy on April 7 of that year.
+After Bootcamp, Stanly attended the Shipfitter Instruction Apprentice School at the Navy Yard in Philadelphia.
+A ship fitter is an enlisted Sailor or civilian who works with high-tensile, high-yield-strength steel.
+The Navy rating badge for this rating features two crossed hammers.
+Shipfitters fabricate, assemble, and erect all structural parts of a ship and coordinate fixed-tank work on submarines and ships.
+They use heavy machinery, including plate planners, shears, punches, drill presses, bending rolls, bending slabs, plate bevelers, saws, presses, and angle rolls.
+These craftsmen perform grinding, drilling, and fit-up operations on submarines and surface ships.
+For most shipfitting, men crouched and sprawled on their hands and knees to fix leaking pipes and re-fit various plating across the ship, lifting heavy objects and generally maintaining the soundness of both the exterior and interior hulls.
+As the vessel sustained damage, shipfitters became increasingly in demand and valuable aboard the ship.
 Often, these varied jobs took shipfitters across multiple decks and levels of the ship.
-During his service, Stanley served aboard three ships: the USS Rocky Mountain (AGC 3), the Command Ship of Commander, 5th Amphibious Force, and the Pacific Fleet; the USS Vulcan (AR 5), a repair ship operating in the Mediterranean Sea, providing support for the repair of damaged vessels; and onboard the USS Harris (APA 2), an attack transport ship.
-Shipfitter (Repair) Petty Officer 3rd Class (SF3) Stanley S. Smith was honorably discharged on December 23, 1945, after two years of active duty service.
-He was awarded the Philippine Liberation Medal, the World War II Victory Medal, and the Asiatic-Pacific Campaign Medal.
-After Stanley's service, he became a firefighter in Riverside, California.
-He was married to Roberta, and they had four children.
-Stanley also worked as a welder for Union Carbide and Masonite and owned a motel in Laytonville, CA, along with a laundromat and a walnut grove in Chico, California.
+During his Naval service, Stanly served aboard three ships, including USS Rocky Mountain (AGC-3), the command ship of Commander, 5th Amphibious Force, Pacific Fleet.
+He also worked aboard USS Vulcan (AR-5), a repair ship operating in the Mediterranean Sea, providing support for the repair of damaged vessels.
+SF3 Smith also served aboard USS Harris (APA-2), an attack transport ship.
+Shipfitter (Repair) Petty Officer 3rd Class (SF3) Stanley S. Smith was honorably discharged on December 23, 1945, following two years of active-duty service.
+He received the Philippine Liberation Medal, the World War II Victory Medal, and the Asiatic-Pacific Campaign Medal.
+After his service, Stanley became a firefighter in Riverside, California.
+He was married to Roberta M. Smith, and they had four children.
+Stanley also worked as a welder for Union Carbide and Masonite, owned a motel in Laytonville, CA, and operated a laundromat and a walnut grove in Chico, California.